paradoxical95/ObsidianNotes/Linux Basics for Hackers - Notes.md

 `$ > kill -9 6887`
 Signal Interrupts for kill ->
-`SIGHUP (1) : Hangup - stops and then restarts with the same PID` `SIGIN (2) : Interrupt - weak kill signal not guaranteed to work but does work mostly.` `SIGQUIT (3) : Quit/Core dump - terminates but saves the process info in memory + inside pwd.` `SIGKILL (9) : absolute kill signal.
+`SIGHUP (1) : Hangup - stops and then restarts with the same PID` `SIGINT (2) : Interrupt - weak kill signal not guaranteed to work but does work mostly.` `SIGQUIT (3) : Quit/Core dump - terminates but saves the process info in memory + inside pwd.` `SIGKILL (9) : absolute kill signal.
 Forces the process to stop by sending the process's resources to a special device -- /dev/null`